dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Hello,

 Everyone has horror stories about a database broken by a bad query.
 A single mistake breaks your application for hours, days, or even months.
-Just google what happened to Atlassian or I'd be happy to send some links.
+Just Google what happened to JIRA at Atlassian or I'd be happy to send some links.

 Dolt solves this problem with a special type of replica you add to an existing MySQL deployment.
 No migration required.
 You get an audit log of every cell, time travel, and branch for development on a replica.
 No risk to production.
 Imagine how much easier life would have been at Atlassian if they had one of these.